go-playground/pure/README.md

 * Are completely reusable by the community without modification

-Other middleware will be listed under the examples/middleware/... folder for a quick copy/paste modify. as an example a logging or recovery middleware are very application dependent and therefore will be listed under the examples/middleware/...
+Other middleware will be listed under the examples/middleware/... folder for a quick copy/paste modify.
+As an example a LoddingAndRecovery middleware is very application dependent and therefore will be listed under the examples/middleware/...

 Benchmarks
 -----------
-Run on MacBook Pro (Retina, 15-inch, Late 2013) 2.6 GHz Intel Core i7 16 GB 1600 MHz DDR3 using Go version go1.7.1 darwin/amd64
+Run on MacBook Pro (Retina, 15-inch, Late 2013) 2.6 GHz Intel Core i7 16 GB 1600 MHz DDR3 using Go version go1.7.3 darwin/amd64

-NOTICE: pure uses a custom version of [httprouter](https://github.com/julienschmidt/httprouter), benchmarks can be found [here](https://github.com/joeybloggs/go-http-routing-benchmark/tree/pure-and-lars) the slowdown is with the use of the `context` package, as you can see when no params, and therefore no need to store anything in the context, it is faster than even lars.
+NOTICE: pure uses a custom version of [httprouter](https://github.com/julienschmidt/httprouter)'s radix tree, benchmarks can be found [here](https://github.com/joeybloggs/go-http-routing-benchmark/tree/pure-and-lars) the slowdown is with the use of the `context` package, as you can see when no SEO params are defined, and therefore no need to store anything in the context, it is faster than even lars.

 ```go
 go test -bench=. -benchmem=true